How Technology and Social Media Influences Body Image

 There Are Consequences to Our Convenient Technology

-We are continually bombarded with advertisements, whether through our Smartphone’s, tablets, or like device, facing a constant stream of products and services that we come to believe are needed.
+While immersed in a social media culture, we are continually bombarded with advertisements, whether through our Smartphone’s, tablets, or like device, facing a constant stream of products and services that we come to believe are needed.
 This is all in addition to the images we see on a constant basis.
 While we may not be conscious of it, technology has influenced the way we perceive ourselves and one another.

 Media Does Play a Role in Body Image